oscarhiggott/PyMatching/README.md

 Craig Gidney's [Stim](https://github.com/quantumlib/Stim) library to simulate and decode error correction circuits in the presence of circuit-level noise.
 The [sinter](https://pypi.org/project/sinter/) package combines Stim and PyMatching to perform fast, parallelised monte-carlo sampling of quantum error correction circuits.
+As of a recent update (v2.3), pymatching also supports [correlated matching](https://arxiv.org/abs/1310.0863).

 Documentation for PyMatching can be found at: [pymatching.readthedocs.io](https://pymatching.readthedocs.io/en/stable/)